-Implant dentistry is the most advanced therapy available to replace missing teeth.
+Dental Implants are the most advanced therapy available today to replace missing teeth.
 Dental implant restorations generally look, feel and act like natural teeth.

 Teeth can be lost for a number of reasons, including cavities, periodontal disease or trauma.

-If you are missing your natural teeth, we may recommend dental implants to replace the roots of some of the missing teeth.
+If you are missing any of your natural teeth, our implant dentist Dr Bal Sekhon may recommend dental implants to replace the roots of some of the missing teeth.
 An implant-retained restoration will be created and placed on the dental implants to rebuild your teeth in a beautiful and natural looking manner.

 What are dental implants?